 You’ve just opened the post, and in your hands hold the confirmation letter that your very own limited company has just been formed.
 Filled with happy, nervous energy, you stare down at words that hardly seem real: you’re a business owner now, and the sky’s the limit for what’s going to happen next.
 This, my friend, is it.

-But before you can start, there’s a few things you’ll need to sort out and set up before you can actually start trading, and running your company.
+But before you can start, there are a few things you’ll need to sort out and set up before you can actually start trading, and running your company.
 These things are just as exciting a part of the start-up process as any, and are key steps in laying the foundations for your empire.
 Whilst some administrative hurdles might seem intimidating from the outset, if you take things step by step, you’ll be up and trading in no time.
 Here’s our list of six essential things you need to do after starting up, to best get your business into gear.

 1. Write a business plan